wffls/waffles/docs/guides/install.md

 # Install Waffles

+[TOC]

 ## Description

-This guide will show how to install Waffles.
+This guide will show how to install and use Waffles.

 ## Steps

-1. Clone the repository to a directory of your choice:
+* Clone the repository to a directory of your choice:

 ```shell
 $ git clone https://github.com/jtopjian/waffles .waffles
 $ cd .waffles
 ```

-2. Create a data file:
+* Create a data file:

 ```shell
 $ cat > site/data/memcached.sh <<EOF